tetianafesenko/project_1/README.md

 Different number of sales and products sold per territory or city

 ## Challenges
-Challenges when importing data
+Challenges when importing data:

 1. Formatting
-2. Large data sets to work with
+2. Large data sets to work with and to organize
 3. Chosing the best tool to work with data
 4. Time consuming